BrookeZK/EauClairesSalon.Solution/README.md

 *Installing MySQL | Windows 10:*

-1. Download the MySQL Web Installer from [MySQL Downloads](https://dev.mysql.com/downloads/file/?id=484919) (Use the No thanks, just start my download link.)
+1. Download the MySQL Web Installer from [MySQL Downloads](https://dev.mysql.com/downloads/file/?id=484919) (Use the No thanks, just start my download link.).
+2. Choose `Custom` setup type.
+3. When prompted to `Select Products and Features`, make sure you select both `MySQL Server` (Under MySQL Servers), and `MySQL Workbench` (Under applications).
+4. When you reach `Configuration`, set `High Availability` to `Standalone`.
+Defaults are OK under `Type and Networking`.
+Set `Authentication Method` to `Use Legacy Authenticationn Method`.
+Lastly, set your password and complete the installation process.
-2. You can exit the mysql program by entering `exit`
+5. You can exit the mysql program by entering `exit`
-3. Add the MySQL environment variable to the System PATH.
+6. Add the MySQL environment variable to the System PATH.
 We must include MySQL in the System Environment Path Variable.
 This is its own multi-step process.
 Instructions here are for Windows 10:
   a.
 Open the Control Panel and visit System > Advanced System Settings > Environment Variables...
   b.
 Then select PATH..., click Edit..., then Add.
   c.
 Add the exact location of your MySQL installation, and click OK.
 (This location is likely `C:\Program Files\MySQL\MySQL Server 8.0\bin`, but may differ depending on your specific installation.)
-4. Open MySQL Workbench and select the `Local instance 3306` server (it may have a different name).
+7. Open MySQL Workbench and select the `Local instance 3306` server (it may have a different name).
 You will need to enter the password you set (We used `epicodus`).
 If it connects, you're all set.

 *MySQL Workbench Database Setup:*